kevonc/kevoncheung.com/content/articles/20160828-first-code-academy-company-culture.md

 It was until late 2015 that Michelle and I started to think about what a company culture meant and really poured our hearts into shaping a culture at First Code.

-We started reading a lot of books about this topic, Tony Hsieh’s Delivering Happiness, Howard Schultz’s Pour Your Heart Into It: How Starbucks Built a Company One Cup at a Time, and Phil Knight’s Shoe Dog were the prints that really got a piece of our hearts.
+We started reading a lot of books about this topic, Tony Hsieh’s Delivering Happiness, Howard Schultz’s <a href="https://amzn.to/2KbQ07N">Pour Your Heart Into It: How Starbucks Built a Company One Cup at a Time</a>, and Phil Knight’s <a href="https://amzn.to/37cgqzn">Shoe Dog</a> were the prints that really got a piece of our hearts.

 We jotted down notes while reading them, and instantly they sparked interesting things we wanted to try at First Code.